Am1rj0n/TrafficLightOptimization/README.md

 # TrafficLightOptimization
-Optimization for traffic lights code
+Optimization for traffic lights code used for research project finding the most optimal time for traffic lights near hospitals during rush hour to reduce congestion.

 The code for optimization is used for optimizing the traffic light from volume of cars per hour on both sides of the intersection.
 The code will simulate and find the best optimal time, under a cycle of 90 seconds.
 Which can be changed.
 To use it, simply change the name of the streets.
 Change the cycle count.
 Then run the code to input the volume of cars from both sides.